cchristensn/486MLProject/README.md

 (e.g. if a game has the categories *Trains* and *Healthcare* in the form `['Trains','Healthcare']`, it transforms into two columns `Trains` and `Healthcare` with the value of 1.
 All other categories have the value of 0)

+Also creates new features extracting numeric values from `descriptions` such as sentence count, description length, unique word count, and special character count.

 File results in the creation of `cleantesting.csv` and `cleantraining.csv`